How to fix BlueStacks crashing or freezing in Windows 11

 BlueStacks

-While there may be several causes of crashes, corrupted or older versions of the platform causes most of them.
+While there may be several causes of crashes, corrupted software or older versions of the platform causes most of them.
 If you encounter such issues, Bardimin has provided several troubleshooting methods to help you solve BlueStacks crashing on Windows.

 Causes of BlueStacks crashing or freezing